thomasdefise/OSCP_Resources/Enumeration/Windows101.md

 reg query "HKEY_CURRENT_USER\SOFTWARE\Microsoft\Windows\CurrentVersion\Explorer\User Shell Folders"
 ```

+:white_check_mark: How to protect against or detect that technique:

+- *Achitecture*: Prevent administrator accounts from being enumerated when an application is elevating through UAC since it can lead to the disclosure of account names.

 For more information about that technique refer to [T1087.001 - Account Discovery: Local Account](https://attack.mitre.org/techniques/T1087/001/)

+#### Weak folder permissions

+When new folders are created in the root it is writeable for all authenticated users by default.
+The “NT AUTHORITY\Authenticated Users:(I)(M)” gets added to the folder where M stands for modify access.

+&rarr; If binaries load with SYSTEM privileges from this folder it might just be a matter of replacing the binary with your own one.

 #### Command History